mlynnf123/AI-SMS/README.md

 ## Features

 - **SMS Interaction**: Automated SMS conversations with customers using OpenAI's GPT-4o
+- **OpenAI Assistant Integration**: Dynamic system messages from your OpenAI Assistant
 - **Voice Call Handling**: Interactive voice assistant using OpenAI's Realtime API
 - **Lead Management**: Automated outreach to new leads
 - **Web Dashboard**: Real-time dashboard to view and manage all conversations